|

 70's, polyphonic synthesisers were horrendously expensive and

-jack-sockets called a Korg PS3200
+box with jack-sockets called a Korg PS3200

 .
 Korg had obviously run out of catchy names but I took to my